-These are the kinds of buyers where the first thing they do when they get up in the morning is look at their phones to checking for email, text, and social media messages -- plus at least a few dozen times throughout the course of their day.
+These are the kinds of buyers where the first thing they do when they get up in the morning is look at their phones to check for email, text, and social media messages -- plus at least a few dozen times throughout the course of their day.
 And this same routine is even the last thing that most do before they go to bed in the evening.

 There's a good chance that your modern buyer has a smartwatch and multiple devices that they're using throughout the day.